YourSurpriseCom/monolog-dd-udp-handler/README.md

 The logs will be connected to the correct trace and service.

 ## Usage
+Install the package using composer: `composer require yoursurprisecom/monolog-dd-udp-handler`

 Simply create the handler with the proxy hostname and port, and push the handler into monolog:

 ```PHP